Steady Advances in Diagnosis, Management & Treatment

 There is something positive that all HSPers can do for themselves every day.
 While there may not be a cure for HSP yet, there is much benefit to be gained from individuals investing in developing their own management and treatment programs, using a range of resources and the support of a wide range of professionals.

 Go to the Australian Physiotherapy Association website to use the ‘Find a Physio’ tool.
 The search function allows you to sort by Location and Clinical Area – choose ‘Neurology’, as a physiotherapist with a neurology interest is likely to be a good resource in developing a program for an HSPer.
 You may need to search surrounding suburbs or larger centres to find a suitable physio.

 Each quarter’s pick of articles will be available in the Archive.

 Check out Living with HSP – Management and Treatment News on the home page and the associated Archive for more information to help HSPers maximise their functionality and mobility in day-to-day living.
 Articles from each quarter’s Living with HSP – Management and Treatment News will be available in the Archive.

 Some material in the archive has been sourced from the National Center for Biotechnology Information in the USA through PubMed – a service of the National Library of Medicine and the National Institutes of Health in the USA.
 We are most grateful for this excellent global resource and its value to HSPers everywhere.

 These articles are for information and education purposes only.
-Medical matters should be discussed with your doctor and specialist and advice taken only from them.
+Medical matters should be discussed with your doctor and specialist.